KhioneusNevula/MagicUniversity/README.md

 ### Feelings
 Feelings are basic environmental circumstances in a character that affect how they think and act, reducing or increasing the likelihoods of certain kinds of actions.
-Feelings simply are measurable as scalar values from 0 to 100.
+Feelings simply are measurable as scalar values from 0 to 100 in general.

 Some Feelings and their general descriptions.
 * Hunger: Correlated with Satiation.
 Tends to motivate thoughts to eat.